peterjunpark/employee-tracker/README.md

 ### How does it work?
-The Employee Tracker uses a MySQL database and Inquirer.js to receive commands and perform appropriate CRUD operations on your data.
+The Employee Tracker uses a MySQL database (via mysql2) and Inquirer to receive commands and perform appropriate CRUD operations on your data.

 ## Installation and Usage
 1. Install the necessary dependencies: Node.js, MySQL.